How to Maintain and Care for Studio Monitors

 Mind the environment

 Heat, humidity and vibration all shorten a monitor’s life.
 Give active monitors breathing room so their rear heatsinks can vent, keep them out of direct sunlight and away from radiators, and don’t box them into a sealed cavity.
-Isolation pads or stands reduce vibration into the desk, which both protects the cabinet and tightens the sound.
+A good set of isolation pads or stands reduces vibration into the desk, which both protects the cabinet and tightens the sound.
 Acoustic care goes hand in hand with this — see acoustic treatment for home studios.

 Check cables and connections